 "And when [the wise men] were departed, behold, the angel of the Lord appeareth to Joseph in a dream, saying, Arise, and take the young child and his mother, and flee into Egypt; and be thou there until I bring thee word: for Herod will seek the young child to destroy him.
 When he arose, he took the young child and his mother by night, and departed into Egypt: And was there until the death of Herod: that it might be fulfilled which was spoken of the Lord by the prophet, saying, Out of Egypt have I called my son. "

-[Patinir Madonna] The Flight Into Egypt - Joachim Patinir
+The Rest on the Flight Into Egypt - Gerard

 Dear Lord, Thank you for the gift of your Son.
 Amen.